Lindsay Lohan Received A Whopping $250K From Charlie Sheen

 Charlie Sheen gave Lindsay Lohan $250,000 dollars and put silence to the rumors that said he had given her $100,000.
 The star revealed to Kyle and Jackie O on KIIS 1065 that after being offered half a million dollars for the film Scary Movie 5 he decided to offer half of his pay to Lindsay.
-He figured that his scene would be more, ‘epic’ if Lindsay was to take part in it.
+He figured that his scene would be more, “epic” if Lindsay was to take part in it.

-According to Charlie he has nothing but love for the star despite her many troubles.
+According to Charlie, he has nothing but love for the star despite her many troubles.
 When it came to her partying Charlie said that he could only applaud her.
 He added that he was out drunk by Lindsay but he’s not sure if it was him who out drunk her one night when they were together.

 Charlie also revealed that the troubled star was erratic on his show, Anger Management when she guest starred on it.
 He claimed that he named a garbage can after Lindsay Lohan.
 She apparently threw up right before a scene she was to do with him into the can after a wild night out.

 They apparently spent the night together after he invited her over.
 The two watched an episode of together and they drunk the night away.
 He then revealed that she tucked him into bed and kissed on the cheek.
-According to the 51 year old Lindsay then told him,
+According to the 51-year-old Lindsay then told him,

-“Sleep well young prince”.
+“Sleep well young prince.”

 "If you judge people, you have no time to love them.
 Spread love everywhere you go.
 Let no one ever come to you without leaving happier.
 Be faithful in small things because it is in them that strength lies." -Mother Teresa – for me I support all people.
 We all must do the same. ????????????